-At TPG, our team of Integrated Systems Engineers work hand-in-hand with industry leaders to redesign operational areas to reduce critical waste, optimize process flows, and to drive the necessary changes that will lead to tangible improvements and better care.
+At TPG, our team of Integrated Systems Engineers works hand-in-hand with industry leaders to redesign operational areas to reduce critical waste, optimize process flows and drive the necessary changes that will lead to tangible improvements and better care.

 “Given what we’ve been through and understanding that it could happen again, how do we solidify all of our learnings and design our future systems for even more resilience?
 We must be better prepared next time.”